Jpcapunay/heads-or-tails/readme.md

 1. Working through problems on your own.
 This solidifies your knowledge and is crucial for mastering the skills we've covered.
-1. Becoming an independent developer.
+2. Becoming an independent developer.
 Developers tend to coordinate in groups, but contribute individually, so this mimics the real world.

-> The purpose of this project is for you to show us and future employers what
-> you're capable of, so we want as much of the project to be your own,
-> independent work as possible

 ## Suggested Ways to Get Started